-When Sophia announced she was interested in going to college at Colorado Mesa University in Grand Junction, we had to google it.
+When our daughter Sophia announced she was interested in going to college at Colorado Mesa University in Grand Junction, we had to google it.
 I’ve been to Colorado dozens of times to ski in the Rockies or for work assignments in Denver, but we had not heard of Grand Junction before.
-Well, what an awesome town!
-We realized we can visit Grand Junction for gorgeous outdoors, a lively downtown and some pretty spectacular eats!
+Well, what an awesome town.
+We realized we can visit Grand Junction for gorgeous outdoors, a lively downtown and some pretty spectacular eats.

 That’s why you should consider a reason to visit Grand Junction, Colorado.
 We’ve already been back several times!

 Visit Grand Junction for the Views, Stay for the Lifestyle